Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 	- basic (available) bibliographic data on documents published on the internet must also be provided
 	- in addition to the bibliographic reference, the path (URL) and the exact date of use are required
 	- the date of use (last download) is important because the internet's materials can change, so we need to indicate when we refer to the document as it stands
+- basic principles
+	1. Accuracy
+		- everything must be triple checked to make sure everything is proper, and not false
+	2. also include the following data
+		-  Authorship
+		-  Title
+		-  Publication Date
+		-  URL
+		-  Retrieval Date
+		-  Citation Style
+		-  In-text Citations
+	3. Consistency
+		- make sure everything in you statements, and references are consistent